 The Economic and Business History Research Center (EBHRC) was established in early 2004 with the goal of creating a repository of primary recordings of first hand accounts to Egypt’s contemporary history with special emphasis on economic and business history.
-In a country rich in events and history and comparably poor in transparency and in accessibility of records, the centre perceived its task as capturing the untold history, the stories and narratives locked up in the memories of people.
+In a country rich in events and history and comparably poor in transparency and in accessibility of records, the center perceived its task as capturing the untold history, the stories and narratives locked up in the memories of people.

 By taking the oral narratives of individuals who played various roles in public policy and enterprise and converting these into transcripts with appropriate disclosure rights, EBHRC creates and compiles primary records that do not exist in the public domain.

-Oral History is recording interviews with eye-witness participants on events of historical significance to get their personal testimony on these events.
+Oral history is recording interviews with eyewitness participants on events of historical significance to get their personal testimony on these events.
 While this is the narrow definition of the term, oral history includes the taped recording (whether audio or video), the transcript, in addition to using these in-depth interviews as a research method.

 EBHRC has more than 200 hours of oral history recordings with people who played a key role in Egypt’s public policy and enterprise since the 1950’s.